 More healthy and warming soup recipes

-If you are looking for more soups you can make this winter, check out the following recipes.
+If you are looking for more soups you can make this fall and winter, check out the following recipes.
+They taste amazing and are packed with nutritious ingredients!

-If you love German food, try the following recipes.
-They are super simple and taste great!
+If you love German food, make sure to try the following recipes.
+They are super simple to make and taste really delicious!

 German Potato Soup